rd--/jssc3/md/supercalc.md

 Cell addresses comprise a finite set of named _variables_.

 Each cell contains a SuperCollider synthesis program.
-An empty cell, is equal to the _silence_ program, _DC(0)_.
+An empty cell is equal to the _silence_ program, _DC(0)_.
 Commentary cells, indicated by a _//_ prefix, are also equal to _DC(0)_.

-Cells are evaluated from right to left within each row, and rows are evaluated from the top down.
+Cells are evaluated from right to left within each row, rows are evaluated from the top down.

 This ordering is chosen so that the program at _a1_ can read the _current_ output of the program at _b1_, which corresponds to placing arguments to a program to the right of the program that references them.